Louvki/cross-platform-comparison/README.md

 For my bachelor project in cooperation with Business Academy Aarhus I conducted an analysis of mobile cross platform frameworks and their viability within the business spehere.
 Based on popularity within the developer community, adoption and technology behind them I picked out the most promising frameworks (Flutter, React-Native, Cordova Apache).

 I made a small implementation of a todo application framework.
-To better understand state management I also implemented the FLUX pattern in the React Native app as well the BLoC pattern in the Flutter app.
-In the thesis I further analyse and compare them based on articles, documentation and my own experience as well as any other information i found relevant.
+To better understand state management I also implemented the *FLUX pattern* in the React Native app as well the *BLoC pattern* in the Flutter app.

+In the thesis I do an in-depth look into the technology the framework is basedon, the stack stacks surrounding it, performance, development speed, learning curve and general strenghts and weaknesses.
+This is based on articles, documentation and my own experience as well as any other information i found relevant.

 [You can find the thesis here](./mobile-cross-platform-framework-analysis.pdf)

-In the thesis I do an in-depth look into the technology behind them, technology stacks surrounding them, performance, development speed, learning curve and general strenghts and weaknesses of each framework.

 ## Flutter - Getting Started
 Make sure you have flutter installed.
 Make sure you have a device connected or an emulator running

 ```
 cd ./flutter-todo
 flutter packages get